Henry Lee Higginson: Other giving

+Later life

 Higginson was very active in promoting quality education to citizens from all walks of life.
 In 1891, Higginson established the Morristown School for young men, now the Morristown-Beard School, declining to be named the school's founder.
 He was a member of the Board of Trustees of Middlesex School, and the school's Higginson House dormitory is named for him.

 He was generally impatient with politicians.
 He objected to Theodore Roosevelt's attacks on big business.
 He wrote him: "Cease all harsh words about corporations and capitalists."
 He did not hesitate to provide President Wilson with unsolicited advice on his conduct of World War I.

 Higginson in 1903 became an early advocate for the motor vehicle license plate.
-Annoyed by drivers speeding by his summer home in Ipswich, Massachusetts with anonymous impunity, Higginson drafted a petition to the state legislature.
+Annoyed by drivers speeding by his summer home in Ipswich, Massachusetts, with anonymous impunity, Higginson drafted a petition to the state legislature.
 The petition cited the need for a law whose provisions would expand upon those of a 1901 New York motor vehicle registration law by calling for state-issued license plates to be prominently displayed on all motor vehicles.